0xDEADBEEF-ASAP/ASAP-CNC/README.md

 ![](https://raw.githubusercontent.com/0xDEADBEEF-ARM/ASAP-CNC/main/RSENS.png)
 [1]

  For 2.0A rated stepper motor the 0.12 R (2.0A RMS) should be used.
 Then current should be scaled to match 2.0A peak current.
 If stepper motor used for applicarion isnt getting hot, current can be scaled up.
-For full/half step simply Rsens can be choose according to RMS current (matching stepper motor rated current).
+For full/half step simply Rsens can be choosed according to RMS current (matching stepper motor rated current).
 For more info check link [2].

 ## CLOCK
  For best performance feed TMC5160 driver with common clock source up to 18 MHz (16MHz optimal).